-Dr. Megan Sommer is a postdoctoral fellow at CBC who provides individual, group and family therapies to children, adolescents, adults, and families.
+Dr. Megan Sommer is a staff psychologist at CBC who provides individual, group and family therapies to children, adolescents, adults, and families.
 She earned her Master’s and Doctor of Psychology degrees in School-Child Clinical Psychology from Ferkauf Graduate School of Psychology at Yeshiva University.
 She earned her Master’s in Clinical Psychology from Teachers College at Columbia University and her Bachelor’s degree in Psychology from Montclair State University.

 Megan is intensively trained in both Cognitive-Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT).
 Megan has expertise in evidence-based treatments for anxiety, disruptive behavior disorders (e.g., ADHD, oppositional-defiant disorder), depression/mood disorders, self-harm/suicidal behaviors, and personality disorders.
 Megan completed her APA accredited pre-doctoral internship at Andrus in White Plains, NY.
 At Andrus, Megan treated children, adolescents, and adults with a variety of internalizing and externalizing disorders in an outpatient setting.
 She conducted individual and family therapy, as well as Parent-Child Interaction Therapy (PCIT).
 While on internship, Megan also conducted psychoeducational assessments.